LKunz/ProjectProg/README.md

 # Project Programming

-The goal of this project is to implement some encryption and decryption algorithms as well as creating a GUI that implements them.
+The goal of this project is to implement some encryption and decryption algorithms by means of a Graphical User Interface (GUI).

 ## Getting Started